Ferry1231/Agent-tAg/README.md

-# tAg:My first Agent for testing based on AutoGPT
+# tAg:a AI agent based on AutoGPT forge
-## I'm learning how to build my agent specifically and finely
-### Nice to meet u guys!
-And welcome to join me!
+testing now...